Exodus Chapter 21

 21:17 And he that curse his father, or his mother, shall surely be put to death.

-21:19 If he rise again, and walk abroad upon his staff, then shall he that struck [him] be quit only he shall pay [for] the loss of his time, and shall cause [him] to be thoroughly healed.
+21:19 If he rise again, and walk abroad on his staff, then shall he that struck [him] be quit only he shall pay [for] the loss of his time, and shall cause [him] to be thoroughly healed.

 21:22 If men strive, and hurt a woman with child, so that her fruit depart [from her], and yet no mischief follow he shall be surely punished, according as the woman’s husband will lay upon him; and he shall pay as the judges [determine].